 Garage.
-A building or portion of a building thereof, containing accessible and usable enclosed space designed, constructed, and maintained for the parking or storage of one (1) or more motor vehicles used primarily for the parking of four wheeled motor vehicles.
+A building or portion thereof, containing accessible and usable enclosed space designed, constructed, and maintained for the parking or storage of one (1) or more motor vehicles.

-General Plan.
+General plan.
 The County of Orange General Plan.
-General Plan means the Orange County General Plan.

 Glare.
 The effect produced by a light source within the visual field that is sufficiently brighter than the level to which the eyes are adapted, such as to cause annoyance, discomfort, or loss of visual performance and ability.